TheYoungProfessional/Bankers-Algorithm-Implementation/README.md

 LICENSE: The GNU Public License, allows anyone who downloads this repo to modify and distribute the repo's contents as they please.

-Documentation.txt: Explains what the program does and what execution results to expect.
+doc.txt: Explains what the program does and what execution results to expect.
 Explains the project's usage of safety checking and resource allocation logic.

 INSTALLATION INSTRUCTIONS FOR LINUX/UNIX USERS